somod-dev/somod/packages/docs/src/reference/main-concepts/tsconfig.somod.json.md

 Any extra configurations are allowed, but these configurations must be present and not altered.

+> - Typescript compilation is skipped if `tsconfig.somod.json` is not present
+> - When build is run with `--ui` option, the typescript compilation includes `lib` and `ui` only
+> - When build is run with `--serverless` option, the typescript compilation includes `lib` and `serverless` only

 Till now this guide explained the main concepts and project structure in the SOMOD module.
 In the [next chapter](/reference/main-concepts/extensions), let us understand how to extend the capabilities of SOMOD using extensions.